18-22 September 2023

 All participants in our training course have access – ahead, during and following their course – to a dedicated community platform (on Mighty Network).
 This community brings together all the participants to our courses who have unlimited access to the training materials and resources shared during their course and can exchange with all the alumni of the Geneva Human Rights Platform Training Hub.

-This training course is designed for staff of NGOs, development and human rights institutions, UN bodies and other international organizations, as well as representatives of governments and members of academia.
+This training course is designed for staff of NGOs, development and human rights institutions, UN bodies and other international organizations, business enterprises as well as representatives of governments and members of academia.

 Participants who successfully complete the training course receive a certificate of participation from the Geneva Academy.